Ground hornbill

-The ground hornbills (Bucorvidae) are a family of the order Bucerotiformes, with a single genus Bucorvus and two extant species.
-The family is endemic to sub-Saharan Africa: the Abyssinian ground hornbill occurs in a belt from Senegal east to Ethiopia, and the southern ground hornbill occurs in southern and East Africa.
+The ground hornbills are birds belonging to the genus, Bucorvus, in the hornbill family, Bucerotidae.
+The two species are endemic to open savanna regions of sub-Saharan Africa: the Abyssinian ground hornbill occurs in a belt from Senegal east to Ethiopia, and the southern ground hornbill occurs in southern and East Africa.
+The ground hornbills have sometimes been placed in a separate family, Bucorvidae.

 Ground hornbills are large, with adults around a metre tall.
 Both species are ground-dwelling, unlike other hornbills.
-Also unlike most other hornbills, they are carnivorous and feed on insects, snakes, other birds, amphibians and even tortoises.
-They are among the longest-lived of all birds, and the larger southern species is possibly the slowest-breeding (triennially) and longest-lived of all birds.
+They are carnivorous and feed on insects, snakes, other birds, amphibians and even tortoises.

 Taxonomy

-The genus Bucorvus was introduced, originally as a subgenus, by the French naturalist René Lesson in 1830 with the Abyssinian ground hornbill Bucorvus abyssinicus as the type species.
-The generic name is derived from the name of the genus Buceros introduced by Carl Linnaeus in 1758 for the Asian hornbills where corvus is the Latin word for a "raven".
+The genus Bucorvus was introduced in 1830, originally as a subgenus, by the French naturalist René Lesson to accommodate a single species, Buceros abyssinicus Boddaert, the Abyssinian ground hornbill.
+This is the type species.
+The generic name is a portmanteau of the genus Buceros introduced by Carl Linnaeus in 1758 for the Asian hornbills and corvus, the Latin word for a "raven".

 A molecular phylogenetic study published in 2013 found that the genus Bucorvus was sister to the rest of the hornbills.
+The ground hornbills are estimated to have diverged from the other hornbills in the early Miocene, around 22 million years ago.
+The ground hornbills in the genus Bucorvus have sometimes been placed in a separate family, Bucorvidae.